Voyage of the Sable Venus and Other Poems: Content and structure

 The collection was described by Alexandra Alter as "a meditation on cultural and artistic depictions of the black female figure that juxtaposes autobiographical verses with reflections on cultural stereotypes and art".

 It contains three parts; the first and the third are mostly lyric poems in the first person, and showcasing "elements of a rich and complicated life", according to Diana Arterian.
 One of the poems Arterian singled out is the second in the collection, "On the Road to Sri Bhuvaneshwari", an almost ten-page long poem "employing William Carlos Williams’ triadic stair-step line extended to quatrains", a rare kind of poem.
 The first and the third sections bookend a central section; according to Arterian, that central section presents the writer's life through history in contrast to "her life".

 The middle section, "Voyage of the Sable Venus", a poem 79 pages long, is more conceptual and provides the title for the book.
 It consists entirely of "'titles, catalog entries, or exhibit descriptions' of objects in Western art that depict the black female form, going back to 38,000 B.C."
 Lewis uses the titles and descriptions to unsettle contemporary ideas about the roles played by the "black female figure".
 Curators of historical and artistic objects frequently excised terms "such as slave, colored, and Negro...and replace[d] these words instead with the sanitized, but perhaps equally vapid, African-American"; Lewis reinstates those terms to uncover the sanitation of black culture.
 Lewis also takes works by contemporary black and queer artists as inspiration.
 According to Diane Schwarz, it "catalogs the creative life force that has always existed within and outside of violent histories of colonial conquest".

 Critical reception

 Voyage of the Sable Venus and Other Poems received many positive reviews.
 Dan Chiasson's lengthy review in The New Yorker praised the conception and execution of Lewis' "many-chambered and remarkable collection", noting how form enhances meaning, especially in a "formally inventive section divides women from the objects that embody them by a method of formal panning, where the residue of personhood is extracted and isolated on the page".
 Diana Arterian remarked that the "book compellingly and terrifyingly documents the racist patriarchal systems...and so with a remarkable hopefulness, and in the face of what would make most rage and/or collapse".
-Diane Schwarz, writing for The Georgia Review, called the book "stunning".
+Claire Schwarz, writing for The Georgia Review, called the book "stunning".